 Student Code of Conduct Policy

 Any successful learning experience requires mutual respect on the part of the student and the instructor.
 Neither instructor nor student should be subject to others' behavior that is rude, disruptive, intimidating, aggressive, or demeaning.
-Student conduct that disrupts the learning process or is deemed disrespectful or threatening shall not be tolerated and may lead to disciplinary action and/or removal from class.

 Plagiarism and Cheating